matthewkmayer/matthewkmayer.github.io/blag/content/post/aoc-twy-01.md

 It's an excuse to play around with smaller coding problems and enjoy some recreational coding.
 In this series of blog posts, we're going to go about solving the problems the wrong way: as much serverless as possible.

+There will be spoilers, so you may want to solve these puzzles yourself before reading these blog entries.

 ## Yup, no servers

 Instead of solving the puzzles on my computer, I'm going to use serverless as much as I can.
-This theme will certainly create hilariously overbuilt and overly complicated results, but that's going to be part of the fun this year.
+This theme will certainly create hilariously overbuilt and overly complicated solutions, but that's going to be part of the fun this year.

 ## Day one, part one